samofoke/The_Basics_of_C/README.md

 # The_Basics_of_C
-learning what will make you survive as programmer.
+learning what will make you survive as a programmer.